 In summary, ChatGPT can support risk management by providing traders with a powerful tool for analysing market data, optimising portfolios, and automating alerts for key risk indicators.

-Let’s ask ChatGPT about potential risk factors in holding AAPLE stock
+Let’s ask ChatGPT about potential risk factors in holding APPLE stock.

 This is just an example to show the capabilities of ChatGPT for risk management.
 This shouldn’t be used as investment advice.

-- Connect to a trading platform - Connect the strategy to a trading platform or brokerage, such as Interactive Brokers or Alpaca, to execute trades automatically.
+Now, you need to connect to a trading platform.
+Connect the strategy to a trading platform or brokerage, such as Interactive Brokers or Alpaca, to execute trades automatically.